Sport in China: Youth sports

 Schools have professional physical educators and exercise facilities and students failing to reach the required physical standards are not allowed to go on to higher schools.
 Spring and autumn sports meets are annual events.
 The National Middle School Games and National University Games are held every four years.
 Promising teenagers are sent to amateur sports schools to receive specialized training.

-There are also many youth sports clubs.
-In recent years, using sports lottery proceeds, the State Physical Culture Administration has established some 500 juvenile sports clubs a year.
-There were some 3,000 such clubs by the end of 2005.

 Because Chinese athletes generally start their sporting careers at a young age, some receive little education and often struggle to find a job when they retire, with a 2012 study of the State General Administration of Sports learning that almost half the sportspeople failed to find employment.
 The government body then started to organize retraining courses to help them learn new skills and get jobs.

 The top 10 youth sports in China in 2025: